 Sadly, not all romance leads to a life of bliss.
 When it comes to heartache, how can we express our pain?
 Chinese has some great phrases that strike at the heart of the situation.

-11. 耳听为虚，眼见为实 (ěr tīng wéi xū, yǎn jiàn wéi shí) — Seeing is believing.
+10. 耳听为虚，眼见为实 (ěr tīng wéi xū, yǎn jiàn wéi shí)

-Literally, this breaks down to “what you hear, take as false, what you see, take as true.”
+English: What you hear, take as false; what you see, take as true

 You might use this phrase to talk about a relationship that went sour because of lies or empty promises.

 虚 means “false” here, but it can also mean “empty,” “weak” or “hollow”. 实 is found in many words meaning “real,” “true” or “honest.” 为 is used in several useful grammatical constructions in Chinese, but in both instances in this proverb, it’s a verb that means “to take something as.”

 11. 肝肠寸断 (gān cháng cùn duàn)

 English: With the liver and bowel broken into inches (pieces)